chrissuu/reu_sjayasuriya_lab/README.md

-A (possibly temporary) repository for my participation during Summer 2024 REU at ASU's SenSIP lab.
+A repository storing all relevant code and snippets for my participation during an REU at SenSIP Labs @ ASU, Summer 2024, under the direction of Dr. Suren Jayasuriya.

-Ad
+Big thanks to my mentors Greg Vetaw, Suren Jayasuriya, Glen Uehara, and Andreas Spanias.

+Formalized project code can be found under the same profile /sparsequanv.